-The final project size is 18 kilowatts (kW) instead of the planned 15 kW in the 2016 report.
+The final project size was 18 kilowatts (kW) instead of the planned 15 kW in the 2016 report.
 This is because the most competitive contractor for the project included three 6-kW inverters and commensurate-sized PV panels in their bid.
-While this is slightly larger than specified, the added size allows for greater flexibility.
+While this is slightly larger than what the project team had originally designated, the added size allows for some greater flexibility.